Cog-Creators/Red-DiscordBot/docs/framework_config.rst

 Custom Groups
 ^^^^^^^^^^^^^
-While Config has built in groups for the common discord objects, sometimes you need a combination of these or your own defined grouping.
+While Config has built-in groups for the common discord objects, sometimes you need a combination of these or your own defined grouping.
 Config handles this by allowing you to define custom groups.